 The first Apple Watch was released nearly 5 years ago now.
 At the time it was more of a proof of concept, but it was also a luxury product designed for a luxury market.
-In the following years, other companies have followed suit with their own high cost alternatives.
-But 2020 looks to be a landmark year for the top of the line smartwatches.
-Both the Apple Watch 6 and the Galaxy Watch 2 are releasing this year, and that means the prices on older smartwatches will be going down.
-In other words, there’s no better time to pick up the best cheap smartwatch.
+In the following years, other companies have followed suit with their own high-cost alternatives.
+This last year has proven to be a landmark year for top-of-the-line smartwatches.
+Both the Apple Watch 6 and the Galaxy Watch 2 in this last year, and that means the prices on older smartwatches have gone down somewhat.
+In other words, there’s no better time to pick up one of the best cheap smartwatches currently available.

-The market today is rich with competition, and that means that the savvy shopper can get a good smart watch that covers all the fundamentals for an affordable price.
-To help you find the right smart watch for you, we’ve identified ten of the best cheap smartwatches on the market and created a buyer’s guide on what features to look out for.
+The market today is rich with competition, and that means that the savvy shopper can get a good smartwatch that covers all the fundamentals for an affordable price.
+To help you find the right smartwatch for you, we’ve identified ten of the best cheap smartwatches on the market and created a buyer’s guide to cover some features to look out for.